-Shiloh Shepherd personality is aloof but not usually aggressive.
+Shiloh Shepherd’s personality is aloof but not usually aggressive.
 Shilohs have loyal and outgoing personalities and one of the most popular dogs.
 Shiloh Shepherds are reported to be the least territorial when compared to other Shepherd breeds.
-With proper socialization they adapt easily to a variety of environments and are stable.
-The impression of the dog as a whole is one of ruggedness combined with nobility, of power combined with agility.
+With proper socialization, they adapt easily to a variety of environments and are stable.
+The impression of the dog as a whole is ruggedness combined with nobility, of power combined with agility.

 Shiloh Shepherd Temperament

-Like the GSD they are intelligent, easy to train, and make good guards and watchdogs.
-If they are socialized correctly a Shiloh Shepherd will make a great companion dog.
-Excessive shyness and aggression are not acceptable in a Shiloh Shepherd and they have been developed to be good with children and other animals.
+Like the GSD, they are intelligent, easy to train and make good guards and watchdogs.
+If they are socialized, a Shiloh Shepherd will make a great companion dog.
+Excessive shyness and aggression are not acceptable in a Shiloh Shepherd, and they have been developed to be good with children and other animals.

 Health & problems

-Feeding is an important part of the every dog’s life.
-So give a healthy and best dry dog food for your Shiloh Sheperd.
-Your Shiloh should be fed with high quality dry food along with a proper mix of cooked eggs, cottage cheese, vegetables, fruits, canned food, and fresh water.
+Feeding is an important part of every dog’s life.
+So give healthy and the best dry dog food for your Shiloh Sheperd.
+Your Shiloh should be fed with high-quality dry food along with a proper mix of cooked eggs, cottage cheese, vegetables, fruits, canned food, and freshwater.

 - Shiloh Shepherd Dog puppies between 8 and twelve weeks old need 4 meals in a day.